sunilpankaj/Highway-Traffic-Video-Analysis/README.md

 3. train a classifie.

-First saparatevideos into 3 classes heavy, medium, light.
+First separate videos into 3 classes heavy, medium, light.

 Now get 10 images per frame from videos for each catagory make 3 folder different folders of each class.